markarasev/arduinoML-java-DSL/README.md

 ArduinoML is a *domain specific language* (DSL) which aims to model simple applications running on Arduino boards.
 More information can be found at the link above.

-This DSL is a group work in the [IDM1 course][5] at Polytech Nice Sophia.
+This DSL is a group work done in the [IDM1 course][5] at Polytech Nice Sophia.

 ## Table of contents